Understanding CoinMarketCap.com: A Site With Every Crypto’s Price on It and Where to Trade Them

 If volume is high and market cap is growing on average, the coin is generally doing well.
 Meanwhile, you should expect all coins to be down compared to Bitcoin (for the time being).

-To add one last thing to know, the tabs above the chart on a give coin’s page shows what exchanges it is traded on (under the markets tab).
+To add one last thing to know, the tabs above the chart on a given coin’s page on a given coin’s page shows social media buzz and what exchanges it is traded on (under the markets tab).
 It also shows what crypto pairs you can trade (like ETH/BTC or ETH/USD).

 Other information on the site should be easy to figure out with a little bit of work once you know these basics.